swachi/commit_graph/problem_3_answers.md

 ### 3. How does this impact your graph?

-Branch patterns are very organized in **bootstrap**, so it is not very difficult to follow - the existing visualizaton works well for that purpose.
+Branch patterns are very organized in **bootstrap**, so it is not very difficult to follow - the existing visualizaton works well for this repository.

 **Jquery** has very disjointed network, with many singletons.
-The "bands" of authors are the most useful pattern to glean informations of individual activities.
+The "bands" of authors using color are the most useful pattern to glean informations of individual activities.

-**D3** has many branches that are highly connected to each other and the branched visualization is not very effective.
-It may be better to follow the sequential merges rather than the branches to get useful information from it.
+**D3** has many branches that are highly connected to each other and the branched visualization is not very effective to understand what's going on.
+It may be better to change the layout to follow a path of a series of merges than branches.